What are Ofsted inspectors looking for in 2025?

 Many providers fail to track learners’ development of knowledge, skills and behaviours (KSBs) in sufficient detail.
 However, Richard describes it as “the one area more than any other that sets outstanding providers apart from the rest”.

 Where there is a qualification within (or offered alongside) the apprenticeship standard, progress reviews often focus on completing coursework for that qualification.
-And, even where there isn’t a qualification incorporated, KSBs rarely receive the level of focus that Ofsted will be looking for.
+And, even where there isn’t a qualification incorporated, KSBs rarely receive the level of focus that an Ofsted inspection will be looking for.

 “Any discussion about the KSBs is frequently relegated to a brief chat about one or two bits of knowledge and/or skills that the learner has developed since their previous progress review and nothing more,” Richard said.